 Built Heritage

 Turquoise Mountain is working with the government and local partners to restore the heritage landscape of downtown Yangon and protect it for the future, while providing work for local engineers and builders.
-Our most recent project in Myanmar is the Tourist Burma building, completed in 2019.
-You can find our newly restored offices at 14-16, 21st Street, Lower Block, Latha Township, Yangon.
+Our recent projects in Myanmar include the restoration of the Tourist Burma building, and our new Atelier, Shop and Café on Pho Sein Street, Bahan Township, Yangon.

 Read about Our Restoration Projects